 Some open relationships involve more risk than others.
 Whatever the scenario, all the same risk reduction strategies exist.
-Except this time, if one partner doesn’t follow the rules, they may be placing their partner, as well as themselves in a risky situation, especially if they are not using condoms with each other.
+Except this time, if one partner doesn’t follow the rules, they may be placing their partner, as well as themselves, in a risky situation.

 Things to consider: What kind of sex are you having with your partner?
 With others?
 Is your partner the same HIV status as you?
 Are your other partners?
 How do you know their status?
 Are you using condoms with your primary partner?
 With others?